Jacqueline Nguyen

-Jacqueline Hong-Ngoc Nguyen (Nguyễn Hồng Ngọc; born May 25, 1965) is an American lawyer who serves as a United States circuit judge of the U.S. Court of Appeals for the Ninth Circuit.
-She previously served as a U.S. district judge of the U.S. District Court for the Central District of California from 2009 to 2012 and as a California superior court judge from 2002 to 2009.
+Jacqueline Hong-Ngoc Nguyen (Nguyễn Hồng Ngọc; born May 25, 1965) is an American lawyer who serves as a United States circuit judge of the United States Court of Appeals for the Ninth Circuit.
+She previously served as a United States district judge of the United States District Court for the Central District of California from 2009 to 2012 and as a California superior court judge from 2002 to 2009.

 Early life and education

-Born Hong-Ngoc Thi Nguyen (Nguyễn Thị Hồng Ngọc) in Da Lat, Vietnam, Nguyen moved to the United States when she was 10, after the fall of the Republic of Vietnam in 1975.
-The daughter of a South Vietnamese army major who had worked closely with U.S. intelligence officials, Nguyen moved with her family first to an army tent at Marine Corps Base Camp Pendleton, where she lived for several months.
+Born Hong-Ngoc Thi Nguyen (Nguyễn Thị Hồng Ngọc) in Da Lat, Vietnam, her father was a South Vietnamese Army major who had worked closely with U.S. intelligence officials during the Vietnam War, she has 6 siblings.
+Nguyen moved to the United States when she was 10 as a refugee, after the Fall of Saigon in 1975.
+She was airlifted with her family to Camp Pendleton where they lived in a tent city shelter and were provided support for several months before being resettled.
 They ultimately settled in the La Crescenta-Montrose area of Los Angeles.
-Her family later opened a doughnut shop in Glendale, California, where Nguyen worked throughout high school and college.
+Her family later opened a doughnut shop in Glendale, California, where Nguyen worked everyday after school and the weekends to help her parents.

-Nguyen earned her Artium Baccalaureus degree in English in 1987 from Occidental College.
+Nguyen earned her Bachelor of Arts degree in English in 1987 from Occidental College.
 She then earned a Juris Doctor from UCLA School of Law in 1991.

 Professional career

 From 1991 until 1995, Nguyen worked in private law practice, specializing in civil litigation as a litigation associate at the firm Musick, Peeler & Garrett.
 In particular, she focused on commercial disputes, intellectual property and construction-defect cases.
-From 1995 until August 2002, Nguyen served as an Assistant United States Attorney in the Central District of California.
+From 1995 until August 2002, Nguyen served as an Assistant United States Attorney in the Central District of California a federal trial court.
 She joined the U.S. Attorney's office in its Public Corruption and Government Fraud section, overseeing United States Department of Defense fraud prosecutions.
-In her final years in the U.S. Attorney's office, Nguyen also held the role of Deputy Chief of the General Crimes section, training new prosecutors in the Central District.
+In her final years in the U.S. Attorney's office, Nguyen also held the role of Deputy Chief of the General Crimes division, and trained new prosecutors in the Central District.
 In August 2002, Nguyen was appointed by then-California Gov. Gray Davis to be a Superior Court of Los Angeles County judge.
 Nguyen became the first-ever Vietnamese-American woman appointed to the Los Angeles County Superior Court.
 She had been based in Alhambra, California.